Why Republicans who once fought budget debt now embrace it

 This borrowing spree would mark a sharp reversal for Republicans who made a career of sounding the alarm that mounting national debt would ultimately crush the economy and perhaps impoverish future generations.
 House Speaker Paul Ryan warned back in 2013 that endless deficits would "weigh the country down like an anchor.
 In short, we are on the verge of a debt crisis."

-But on Friday, as the Senate moved toward passage of its version of tax legislation, a rather different Republican Party was in full view.
+But on Friday, as the Senate debated its version of tax legislation, which it passed early Saturday, a rather different Republican Party was in full view.
 The party's few remaining deficit hawks, like Sen. Bob Corker of Tennessee, were clearly out of step with most in their party.

 "Obviously, I'm kind of a dinosaur on fiscal issues," Corker said ruefully before declaring his opposition to the bill.